Texas Success Initiative (TSI) Assessment

 Click Who is my Advisor? and contact your advisor based on your last name to receive information about the PAA.

-Click the Student Informative Brochure for additional information.
+Click Student Information for additional information.
 Click TSI Sample Questions and WritePlacer Sample Essays for practice samples.
 Click TSI Placement Scores to determine ABE/Diagnostic cut scores and College Ready (Passing) scores.

 Remote Testing Site